mrlectus/nutribot/README.md

 - *Health-Focused:* By offering recommendations that focus on well-rounded, nutrient-dense meals, the chatbot helps you stay on track with your health goals, no matter how busy life gets.
 - Easy to Use: With a simple and intuitive interface, getting the dietary support you need is easy, even for users without technical expertise.

+## How to use this Web App

+Just go to [nutribot](https://nutribot-mfwd.onrender.com/) and start chatting with the bot.
+It will ask you a few questions about your dietary preferences, goals, and restrictions, and then generate a personalized meal plan for you.
+You can also ask the bot any nutrition-related questions you have, and it will provide you with accurate and reliable answers.